grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/02 Metrics.md

 ## HTTP-specific built-in metrics

-There are also _built-in_ metrics that will only be generated when/if HTTP requests are made:
+_built-in_ metrics will only be generated when/if HTTP requests are made:

 | Metric Name                | Type    | Description                                                                                                                                                                                                                                  |
 | -------------------------- | ------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |